-Poverty Reduction: Policy and Practice (MSc, Postgraduate Diploma and Postgraduate Certificate)
+Poverty Reduction: Policy and Practice (MSc, PG Dip and PG Cert)

 Poverty reduction is a key focus of the Millennium Development Goals and is at the heart of international, national and NGO development objectives and activities.
 Recent achievements in poverty reduction have varied widely across and within countries, regions, and social groups.